 David Hume (1739)

-Dragons abound in the Far East where they are symbols of the supernatural; forces from outwith our common round.
+Dragons abound in the Far East where they are symbols The nature of symbols is not so clear, but it is clear that we use them constantly. of the supernatural; forces from outwith our common round.
 As this symbolism is foreign to most of us, we might allow dragons to be examples of Hume’s notion of an idea (thought), which stands in contradistinction to an impression (sensation).
 We conjure them within ourselves, within thought, not fearing ignition from their breath.
-For Hume, there were on the one hand the dragons of thought, and on the other, the wild creatures we may encounter.
-One belongs to our imaginations and creativity; the other to that which we come across, that which would be there even if we were not.
+For Hume, there were on the one hand the dragons of thought, and on the other, the wild creatures Here the wild-cat is used as an example of something that we come across and is not created by our thoughts. we may encounter.
+One belongs to our imaginations and creativity; the other to that which we come across, that which would be there It seems obvious that some objects are there when we are not, but it is far from a simple claim. even if we were not.
 From this latter realm come our impressions.
-The importance of this distinction can not be understated, anymore than can the difficulty of delineating it.
+The importance of this distinction cannot be overstated, any more than can the difficulty of delineating it.

 The opening two sentences of Hume’s A Treatise of Human Nature set him off on the path which leads to so much of contemporary philosophy.
 The 1739/1888/1962 edition published by the Oxford/Clarendon Press still keeps the original typeface.